kjellm/kjellm.github.com/event.markdown

 #### Extending the store

 We need some more auxilary functionality from the event store, so the store we actually use are decorated like shown below.
-More on these classes later.
 I have chosen the decorator pattern for augmenting the event store.
 This gives ability to configure at runtime.

 <figure>
   <img src="images/event-sourceing/store-decorators.svg" style="width: 80%" alt="Event store decorators class diagram"/>